tkg214/ruby-math-game/planning.md

 Class Game
+* State of game (true or false)
-* Scores of both players
+* Scores of both players (conditional state of players)
-* Condition on win/loss
-* Contains turn loop
+* Contains turn loop (0 or 1 to see what turn)
-* Contains assessment of turn
+* Contains assessment of turn (&& for assessment)

 Class Turn
-* Input from players using randomly generated string based on two inputs
-* Score per loop
+* Randomly generated question (numbers initialized on each turn)
+* Numbers used to generate question as method

 Class Player
 * Lives
+* Method to decrement life